SWI-Prolog/swipl-devel/CMAKE.md

 Note that packages for  which  the   prerequisites  cannot  be found are dropped automatically, as are packages  for   which  the sources are not installed.

+## Embedding SWI-Prolog in Java, C, C++, etc.

+If SWI-Prolog is to be embedded in another executable it must be able to find its home directory and the main   application  must be able to find the SWI-Prolog shared library `libswipl.so`   (extension  depends on the platform).
+The following environment variables are commonly used:

+    - `SWI_HOME_DIR` should point at SWI-Prolog's main directory, e.g.
+      ``${CMAKE_INSTALL_PREFIX}/lib/swipl``
+    - The shared object search path should include the directory where `libswipl.{so,dll,...}` resides.
+The variable depends on the platform.
+Some popular names:

+      - `LD_LIBRARY_PATH` (ELF based systems such as Linux)
+      - `DYLD_LIBRARY_PATH` (MacOS)
+      - `PATH` (Windows)

+If you build SWI-Prolog  you  must   __remove  these  variables from the environment when building__.
+Failure  to  do   so  may  cause  the build process to use parts  of  an   incompatible  installed  system.
+Running `cmake` warns if  such  an  environment   variable  is  found,  but  the environment must be cleaned when running `ninja` or `make`.

 ## Profile Guided Optimization